 We take our cooking seriously.

 Downington, PA.
 That's where the real food magic happens at Ollie.
-Our facility is USDA-regulated and human-grade, so you can rest easy knowing that it meets all the necessary safety standards—and you could eat the food that's made there, too.
+Our facility is human-grade, so you can rest easy knowing that it meets all the necessary safety standards—and you could eat the food that's made there, too.